Planar graphs have two-coloring number at most 8: Discharging

 \begin{lemma} Let $(G,K,C)$ be a minimal counterexample.
 If $v$ is an internal $(5,1)$-vertex of $G$, then $c(v)\ge 0$. \end{lemma} \begin{proof} We have $c_0(v)=-5$.

 By Corollary~\ref{cor-non44} and Lemma~\ref{lemma-redupath}, all neighbors of $v$ except for the one belonging to $C$ are either big or internal $(6,0)$-vertices.
 Let $v_1$, \ldots, $v_6$ be the neighbors of $v$ in order, where $v_2\in C$.
 Since $(6,0)$-vertices have no neighbor in $C$, both $v_1$ and $v_3$ are big.
-Let $b\ge 2$ be the number of big vertices incident with $v$; each of them sends $1$ to $v$ by the rule R2.
-By Lemma~\ref{lemma-arrive}, charge arrives to $v$ through $10-2b$ pairs.
-Since $b\le 5$, $c(v)=c_0(v)+b+(10-2b)\ge 0$. \end{proof}
+Let $\beta\ge 2$ be the number of big vertices adjacent to $v$; each of them sends $1$ to $v$ by the rule R2.
+By Lemma~\ref{lemma-arrive}, charge arrives to $v$ through $10-2\beta$ pairs.
+Since $\beta\le 5$, $c(v)=c_0(v)+\beta+(10-2\beta)\ge 0$. \end{proof}

 \begin{lemma} Let $(G,K,C)$ be a minimal counterexample.
-If $v$ is a big $(a,b)$-vertex, then $c(v)\ge 8a+7b-6$.
+If $v$ is a big $(a,b)$-vertex, then $c(v)\ge 8a+7b-60$.
 In particular, if $v$ is internal and $v$ is neither a $(6,1)$-vertex nor a $(7,0)$-vertex, then $c(v)\ge 0$. \end{lemma} \begin{proof} By Lemma~\ref{lemma-nosep}, the neighborhood of $v$ in $G$ induces a cycle, which we denote by $Q$.
 If $v$ is an internal vertex or $|K|=3$, then the length of $Q$ is $a+b$.
 If $v\in K$ and $|K|=2$ then the length of $Q$ is $a+b-1$.
 Note that if $v\in K$, then $a+b\ge 4$ by Corollary~\ref{cor-outdeg4}.